 Directed by Anton Giulio Majano

 Let me herewith take a break from new discs to review an Italian release from six years ago, a movie that for years we knew only as Atom Age Vampire.
-Until sporadic late- night TV showings appeared, it existed for us ’60s kids as one or two interesting photos in Famous Monsters magazine.
+Until sporadic late- night TV showings appeared, it existed for us ’60s kids only as one or two interesting photos in Famous Monsters magazine.
 Forry Ackerman steered away from adult films, with the effect that I learned nothing of many highly esteemed Euro-horror pictures until I was in college, when one could snoop through the indexes of new books by Carlos Clarens and Ivan Butler.
 The key still from Atom Age Vampire showed a screaming blonde struggling in the grip of an interesting ugly-mug monster man with a shock of white hair (top picture; no, she’s not Laura Dern).
-When I finally caught up with the show, it seemed to have the worst edit of any import I’d yet seen.
-The English dubbing was simply terrible, with little effort at synchronization.
+When I finally caught up with the English language cut, its edit seemed the worst of any import I’d yet seen.
+The dubbing was simply terrible, with little effort at synchronization.
 The voice talent was acceptable, but the combination of a weak English script and ragged cutting made the story all but incoherent.

 Terminal Video Italia’s PAL DVD is a big surprise.
 To begin with, it’s almost 103 minutes in duration, a full fifteen minutes longer than the longest U.S. release.
 With the PAL 25 fps rate, this aligns with the 107 min. length stated online for the original film, so I’m satisfied that this release is uncut.
 Some U.S. video and TV versions were only 70 minutes long.

 The full movie could actually use some cutting.
 As not too many U.S. viewers have seen it, I offer a full synopsis, with Spoilers: